-If everything sounds good, you can use the “DISCONNECT FROM SERVER” button to disconnect from the Loopback Test Server.
+If everything sounds good, you can use the “DISCONNECT FROM SERVER” button to disconnect your device from your server.
 You are now ready to connect to another group server to perform music with others.

-We strongly recommend that you set aside 5-10 minutes before every group rehearsal to re-test your device on your own, using the loopback test server.
+We strongly recommend that you set aside 5-10 minutes before every group rehearsal to re-test your device on your own.
 Many common problems such as cables getting loose or disconnected can happen in between every use, and so it's prudent to always check beforehand to minimize disruptions to the rest of your ensemble.

 For more information, please see the following user guides: